lillycore-boss/lillycore/.github/ISSUE_TEMPLATE/lillycore-card-alpha.md

 - Switching between Architect / Implementer / QA roles,
 - Returning after long conversation context loss.

+Code Adendum: (directly from Andrew)
+If updating a code file, you MUST ask to see the file or relevent portion of the file before requesting any changes.
+You CANNOT replace ANY code without looking at the exsisting code first.

 ---

 # Current Work